golmschenk/haplo/docs/source/analysis_tools/xarray_mcmc_output_files.md

 parameters_xarray_array = dataset['parameter']
 log_likelihoods_xarray_array = dataset['log_likelihood']
 ```
 That said, it's often useful to work on the full dataset when sub-selecting the data.
 The two `DataArray` objects share their overlapping dimensions.
 Meaning you can do something like request a certain range of iterations and you will get that range on both arrays at the same time.
+The dimensions of the dataset are `[iteration, cpu, chain, parameter_index]` with `[iteration, cpu, chain]` shared between the parameters and log-likelihoods arrays.

 Xarray will automatically multiprocess tasks.
 If you want to get the mean log likelihood value (with the computation automatically parallelized across the available CPUs), you can use:
 ```python